Cartoon Network (India)

 Cartoon Network (often abbreviated as CN) is an Indian cable and satellite television channel operated by Warner Bros.
 Discovery under its international division.
 It is the Indian equivalent of the original American network and was launched on 1 May 1995 as the first television channel in India dedicated to children.
-The channel primarily airs animated programming in English, Telugu, Kannada, Malayalam, Tamil, and Hindi.
+The channel primarily airs animated programming in Hindi, Telugu, Kannada, Malayalam, Marathi, and Tamil.
 CN also operates Pogo TV.

 History

 Launch

 The original Cartoon Network logo, used from 1 May 1995 to 30 September 2005.
 The logo is still in use as a trademark.

-Cartoon Network was the first dedicated children's television channel in India, which was launched on 1 May 1995, as a dual-channel with Cartoon Network operating from 5:30 a.m. to 3:00 p.m. (later 4:00p.m. in early 1997, followed by 5:30p.m., 8p.m. by 1998, 9:00p.m. from mid-1998 to 2001, and finally 10 p.m.) and Turner Classic Movies (formerly TNT) taking up the remainder of the daily schedule.
+Cartoon Network was the first dedicated children's television channel in India, which was launched on 1 May 1995, as a dual-channel with Cartoon Network operating from 5:30 a.m. to 3:00 p.m. (later 4:00 p.m. in early 1997, followed by 5:30 p.m., 8p.m. by 1998, 9:00 p.m. from mid-1998 to 2001, and finally 10 p.m.) and Turner Classic Movies (formerly TNT) taking up the remainder of the daily schedule.
 On 1 July 2001, Cartoon Network India commenced daily full-day broadcasts.

 In early 2004, a separate feed of the channel dedicated to Pakistani and Bangladeshi viewers was launched.